ingonader/python-for-data-science-edx/python-questions.md

 * Data Preparation (low-level)
   * Why are so many things of data type `object`?
 What does this mean? [example](./week-06-mini-project/imdb-movie-dataset-analysis.py-200-## turns 'complexity' into type 'object' again...)

+  * Why is it so important for some functions whether arguments are numpy arrays or pandas series?
+Some seem to produce NaN's a lot... [example](./week-09-and-10-final-project/kgl-cycle-share-06d... line about 155: ConfusionMatrix(y_true = dat_test_y.values,  y_pred = dat_test_pred))

   * How does indexing work in pandas?
 What is a multi-index, and how do I work with it?
 Is it useful or a pain in the ass? [example](./week-06-mini-project/imdb-movie-dataset-analysis.py:146:##GD this does not only rename columns, but replaces the multiindex with a flat one - try)

   * Time-Index? [example](./week-09-and-10-final-project/kgl-cycle-share-04-data-prep.py-40-    pd.DatetimeIndex(dat_trip_raw['start_date']), )